Columbus Truck Accident Lawyers | Kisling, Nestico & Redick

 Truckers and trucking companies are highly regulated by the Federal Motor Carrier Safety Administration (FMCSA).

-The FMCSA and the state of Ohio both enforce several regulations.
+The FMCSA and the state of Ohio both enforce several trucking regulations.
 Some of the ones we often address during truck accident cases in Franklin County include:

 • Weight and size restrictions